ChainSafe/forest/docs/docs/developers/guides/database_migrations.md

 Up until now, we've been okay with deleting the database and starting from a fresh snapshot.
-This was annoying but acceptable since we never had more than 100GiB of data.
+This was annoying but acceptable since we never had more than 100 GiB of data.
 Going forward, we'll be setting up nodes with ~14 TiB of data, and we want them to not require any maintenance when new versions of Forest are released.